Amid68/Fake-News-Detection/finetuning/TinyBERT_ISOT/TinyBERT_ISOT.md

-    load_best_model_at_end=True,     # Load the best model at the end metric_for_best_model="f1",      # Use F1 score to determine the best model push_to_hub=False,               # Don't push to Hugging Face Hub report_to="none"                 # Disable reporting to avoid wandb or other services )
+    load_best_model_at_end=True,     # Load the best model at the end metric_for_best_model="f1",      # Use F1 score to determine the best model push_to_hub=False,               # Don't push to Hugging Face Hub report_to="none",                 # Disable reporting to avoid wandb or other services learning_rate=2e-5
+)

 # Create the Trainer